Vinod Bhakuni: Legacy

 His researches have assisted in a wider understanding of the regulation of the functional activity of catalytic domains in proteins.
 He was known to have worked deeply on the protein folding pathways and elucidated the folding patterns as well as the role of 8-Anilinonaphthalene-1-sulfonic acid (ANS) in protein refolding.
-His group at CDRI is credited with the first demonstration of stoichiometry of the cofactor in serine hydroxyl methyl transferase (SHMT) of Mycobacterium tuberculosis and were the pioneers in deciphering the mechanism of action of Hyaluronate lyases (HLs) from Streptococci and bacteriophages.
+His group at CDRI is credited with the first demonstration of stoichiometry of the cofactor in serine hydroxymethyltransferase (SHMT) of Mycobacterium tuberculosis and were the pioneers in deciphering the mechanism of action of hyaluronate lyases (HLs) from Streptococci and bacteriophages.
 He published his research findings by way of a number of articles published in peer-reviewed journals and many online article repositories have listed several of them.
 He mentored over 20 scholars in their doctoral researches and held one US patent for his work.
 His efforts were also reported in founding the protein chemistry laboratory at CDRI.